oddbird/oddleventy/content/blog/2025/logical-shorthand.md

 ---
-title: Support logical shorthands in CSS
+title: Support Logical Shorthands in CSS
-sub: Can we move this process forward?
+sub:  Can we get this process unstuck?
 date: 2025-03-20
 author: miriam
 image: